r0dn3y7/flavor-fiesta-project/README.md

 # 🍽️ FlavorFiesta - Recipe Sharing Platform

-FlavorFiesta is a **recipe-sharing web application** where users can explore, save, and manage their favorite recipes.
+FlavorFiesta is a **recipe-sharing web application** where users can explore their favorite recipes.
 Built using **HTML, CSS, JavaScript, and DB JSON**, it allows users to search recipes and view details in a modal.

 ## 🚀 Features
 - 📖 **View Recipes** – Browse a collection of delicious recipes.